Internal Medicine Residency – Central

 A series of scheduled educational events to explore new developments in internal medicine.
 Topics include:

-- Clinical care (both general and subspecialty care)
+- Clinical care (general and subspecialty care)

 - Medical education